-- to expand its position in worldwide laser marking markets with a particular focus on the semiconductor, electronics, automotive, smart card, and medical device industries; - to offer a balanced product portfolio covering different technologies (such as CO2, solid-state, or fiber lasers) in different wavelengths (i.e. infrared, green, and UV) and different pulsing capabilities (i.e. ns or ps lasers); - to pursue application development for existing and new products; and - to capitalize on its installed base of lasers by cross-selling the Company's products to its existing customers.
+- to expand its position in worldwide laser marking markets with a particular focus on the semiconductor, electronics, automotive, smart card, and medical device industries; - to offer a balanced product portfolio covering different technologies (such as CO2, solid-state, and fiber lasers) in different wavelengths (i.e. infrared, green, and UV) and different pulsing capabilities (i.e. ns or ps lasers);

+- to pursue application development for existing and new products; and - to capitalize on its installed base of lasers by cross-selling the Company's products to its existing customers.

-The Company's laser marking product offering consists of laser products, which are produced and marketed under the following brand names: ROFIN, NETC ("Nanjing Eastern Technologies Co.
-Ltd"), and Nufern.
+The Company's laser marking product offering consists of laser products, which are produced and marketed under the following brand names: ROFIN and Nufern.